3M Earplug Lawsuit FAQ

 - Feeling a “fullness” in the ears after leaving a noisy area

-If you or a loved one served in the military or as a contractor and used standard-issue 3M Combat Earplugs, you may be entitled to significant compensation.
-At Cannon Law, we will thoroughly investigate your claim and work to secure any compensation you are entitled to, including:
+If you or a loved one served as military personnel or as a contractor and used standard-issue 3M Combat Earplugs, you may be entitled to significant compensation.
+At Cannon Law, we will thoroughly investigate your product liability claim and work to secure any compensation you are entitled to, including:

 - Coverage of all hearing-loss medical bills